florianpirchner/java-gpt-commands/README.md

 **The simple prompt in natural language following has the ability to work wonders and turn the UnitTests you discovered earlier into a green state:**

-_Its a static text.
-Except the commands are inserted dynamicly by the registered commands._
+_The text itself is static, but the commands are dynamically inserted by registered commands._

 ```
 You are a Command Engine.